-The effects of PTSD are something Kenny and thousands of others live with every day.
-These effects may never go away but PTSD can be managed, so there is HOPE for a better life and HOPE IS ENOUGH.
+The painful memories of the past may never go away, but the symptoms can be managed, so there is HOPE for a better life and HOPE IS ENOUGH.

 The NCOA will hold our annual Christmas social on Saturday, December 9, 2017 from 1500 to 1700.
 We have the honor of having Kenny Joseph DeAndrea, the founder of Patriot Project, as our guest speaker.
 Kenny served in the Marines and after a failed attempt at committing suicide, he formed Patriot Project to address the fact that over 22 veterans commit suicide every single day.
 He will address why it important for those who have served to take this issue seriously and what we can do to make a difference on this national issue.